 Agnes Payne, Director, I moved to Oshkosh in 2014 from Chicago.
-Immediately upon arriving here, I met a group from Jambalaya Arts who were very interested in creating a cultural fine arts center.
-I figured, and knew, that their experience will be instrumental in creating this project.
+Immediately upon arriving here, I met Martha Reischl and Kit Pollaski from Jambalaya Arts who were very interested in creating a cultural fine arts center.
+I figured, and knew, that their experience will be instrumental in creating this project as a volunteer.
 Because of my extensive experience in the Cultural Fine Arts, this project intrigued me.
 Residing in a metropolitan area gave me the opportunity to become professionally, socially and personally involved with people of different nationalities and cultures.
+As an African-American these experiences were a learning experience.
 My educational career in the Fine Arts opened the door for me to experience dance, film, multi-arts, music (different genres) theater (Shakespeare) architecture, photography and most all the educational programs at all the cultural and educational museums in Chicago.
 Such as the Polish Museum, Irish Museum, Mexican-American Museum, DuSable Museum, Swedish Museum, Puerto Rican Museum, Native American, etc. I was definitely on board.

 The jazz society was really a winner, too.
 While in a meeting with our Jazz committee, Mike Melvoin, a native of Oshkosh, name was mentioned, his accomplishments and the impact that he had in the music industry while residing in California was phenomenal.
 He was an American jazz pianist, composer, and arranger.
 He served as chairman and president of the Recording Academy and worked as an outstanding studio musician, recording with Frank Sinatra, John Lennon, The Jackson Five, Natalie Cole and others.
 Melvoin was nominated for the 2003 Grammy Award for Best Jazz instrumental Solo.
 So, it was an honor to name Oshkosh Jazz Society after him.
 Erin Boheme, member of the Jazz Committee , Concord Label artist and Oshkosh native, was instrumental in naming the Jazz society after Melvoin.
 Our plan is to have a space within the museum for the Mike Melvoin Jazz Society.
 We will showcase past and present jazz performers from Oshkosh and surrounding areas who has had national and international acclaim and who currently are performing and introducing jazz in the Fox Valley and surrounding areas.
 The jazz festival will be an annual event as well as other events focusing on multiculturalism.
 We are having a Juried Art Show and the theme is MULTICULTURALISM.
 Please contact us, if you would like to be involved in our endeavors.
 We are looking forward to your participation and support!!!